 2. Toxic Behavior

-- Enforce rules strictly
+- Enforce rules consistently and transparently.

-- Use bots to auto-moderate language
+- Use bots to automatically moderate language and inappropriate behavior.

 3. Slow Growth

-- Cross-promote on social media and Twitch
+- Cross-promote your community on social media, streaming platforms, and other forums.

-- Collaborate with other communities
+- Collaborate with other communities to expand reach.

 Examples of Successful Online Gaming Communities